karstengresch/java2pod/12-java2pod-extended-jkube/README.md

 `jkube.domain=mydomain.mytld`
 <br />The external URL under which your application shall be available

 ## Placeholder Descriptions

 %g
 <br />
-The last part of the Maven group name, sanitized so that it can be used as username on GitHub.
-Only the part after the last dot is used.
+Last part of the Maven group name, sanitized for to be used as username on GitHub.
+Only part _after last_ dot used.
 E.g. for a group id org.eclipse.jkube this placeholder would insert jkube

 %a
 <br />
-A sanitized version of the artefact id so that it can be used as part of an Docker image name.
-I.e. it is converted to all lower case (as required by Docker)
+Sanitized version of the artifact id so that it can be used as part of a container image name.
+I.e. converted to all lower case (required by Docker).

 %v
 <br />
-The project version.
+Project version.
 Synonym to ${project.version}

 %l
 <br />